eshasharma/x9115222/hw/code/9/README.md

 frontier_distribution=0.8

 We implemented this algorithm :
-1. Generate the initial paretopareto frontier initially .
+1. Generate the initial Pareto Frontier by generating 100 candidates using the candidate function.
+2. Apply Binary Domination to generate Pareto_Best.
+This contains the best candidates generated via Binary Domination  and takes up n squared comparisons.
 2. Pareto best From the pareto frontier apply Binary domination and select parents .
 The number pf perants selected here will be betwen 3 to 4.
 3. Create children from the parent population using crossover .
 Crossover is done only when probabality condition is met.
 4. Mutate the childeren with proabality of 5 % .